Sparkleleuk/Sustainability_Matters/about.md

 **Who is Sustainability Matters?**

 Sustainability Matters was founded by [Sheila Oviedo](https://www.linkedin.com/in/sheilaoviedo) with a lot of help from [Marcel Schoffelmeer](https://www.linkedin.com/in/marcel-schoffelmeer-3520a63/).
 [Frances Fairhead](https://www.linkedin.com/in/frances-fairhead-8387a740/) is a contributing writer.
+The making of this site is powered by [Kenya AA coffee](https://www.pinterest.com/pin/634022453762392056/) and [Trader Joe's Mango & Cream Bars](https://www.pinterest.com/pin/411938697146385225/).